-T048
+T058 FAIL TO KEEP IN LANE 06/01/10 \$100 18 DCMR § 2201

-\$100 18 DCMR § 2200.5
+- 2201.8 No vehicle shall be driven over, across or within any dividing space, barrier or section, except through an opening in the physical barrier or dividing section or space or at a crossover or intersection or an unraised, paved dividing section with pavement markings only, unless otherwise directed by official traffic control devices. - The driver of a vehicle shall not follow another vehicle more closely than is reasonable and prudent, having due regard for the speed of the vehicles and the traffic upon and the condition of the roadway. - 2201.10 The driver of any motor vehicle drawing another vehicle when traveling upon a roadway which is following another motor vehicle drawing another vehicle shall, whenever conditions permit, leave sufficient space so that an overtaking vehicle may enter and occupy the space in front of the drawing vehicle without danger, except that this shall not prevent a truck or motor vehicle drawing another vehicle from overtaking and passing any like vehicle or other vehicle.

-18 DCMR § 700.2
+T059 CHANGE LANES WITHOUT CAUTION 06/01/10 \$100 18 DCMR § 2201.6(a)

-Code Description Effective Date Fine Law / Code / Regulation T058 FAIL TO KEEP IN LANE 06/01/10 \$100 18 DCMR § 2201 2201.8 No vehicle shall be driven over, across or withi through an opening in the physical barrier or intersection or an unraised, paved dividing section directed by official traffic control devices. dividing section or spa ce or at a crossover or 2201.9 The driver of a vehicle shall not follow another veh having due regard for the speed of the vehicles roadway. · · 2201.10 The driver of any motor vehicle drawing another following another motor vehicle drawing another sufficient space so that an overtaking vehicle may vehicle without danger, except that this shall not p vehicle from overtaking and passing any like vehi vehicle shall, whe enter and occupy t prevent a truck or enever he spa motor conditions permit, leave ce in front of the drawing T059 CHANGE LANES WITHOUT CAUTION 06/01/10 \$100 18 DCMR § 2201.6(a) Whenever any roadway has been divided into two following rules, in addition to all other rules consi (a) A vehicle shall be driven as nearly as practice moved from that lane until the driver has fin with safety; stent with this sul able entirely with btitle sl in a sir hall apply: 1gle lane and shall not be T088 PASSING VEHICLE ON RIGHT 11/19/83 \$25 18 DCMR § 2202.5 The driver of a vehicle may overtake and pass upo following conditions: (a) When the vehicle overtaken is making or a 0 (b) On a street or highway with unobstructed of sufficient width for two (2) or more line pavement not occ s of moving vehic upied l les in e by parked vehicles and each direction; and (c) On a one-way street or upon any roadway of movement; where the roadway is free fines of moving vehicles. -
+Whenever any roadway has been divided into two (2) or more clearly marked lanes for traffic, the following rules, in addition to all other rules consistent with this subtitle shall apply:

-T106 FAIL TO KEEP RIGHT
+(a) A vehicle shall be driven as nearly as practicable entirely within a single lane and shall not be moved from that lane until the driver has first ascertained that such movement can be made with safety;

-11/19/83 \$50 18 DCMR § 2201.1
+T088 PASSING VEHICLE ON RIGHT 11/19/83 \$25 18 DCMR § 2202.5